ev3dev/ev3dev/docs/getting-started-ev3.rst

 * A Bluetooth capable computer
 * A USB Wi-Fi dongle attached to the EV3 [#]_

-.. [#] A list of know working Wi-Fi dongles can be found on the `wiki <https://github.com/ev3dev/ev3dev/wiki/USB-Wi-Fi-Dongles>`_
+.. [#] A list of known working Wi-Fi dongles can be found on the `wiki <https://github.com/ev3dev/ev3dev/wiki/USB-Wi-Fi-Dongles>`_